-G. Impact of parameters
+G. Impact of Parameters

-Based on the analysis of the limitations mentioned above, the impact of computation capacities, i.e., the number of VMs deployed in each edge server, and radius increment Δr , is further investigated.
-We select a specific time slot, 1 PM, to illustrate the impact of the parameters.
+Based on the analysis of the limitations mentioned above, the impact of computation capacities, i.e., the number of VMs deployed in each edge server, and the incremental step Δr are further investigated.
+We select a specific time slot, 1 P.M., to illustrate the impact of the parameters.

 Fig. 10 shows the impact of the number of VMs per edge server on the service capacity.
-Here each VM has the same computation capacity as the default setup.
+Here, each VM has the same computation capacity as the default setup.
 It can be seen that the number of served tasks in the fixed deployment and Spiral continuously increases.
-This is because when the computation capacity increases, the computation latency of UEs reduces sharply with lower execution latency and queuing latency.
+This is because when the computation capacity enlarges, the computation latency of UEs reduces sharply with lower execution latency and queuing latency.
 Thus, with more VMs available, tasks can be executed as soon as possible and more tasks can be finished before the given deadline.
-In the hybrid scheme, the number of served tasks triples when the number of VMs per edge server increases from 2 to 6.
-8 VMs per server can meet all the UE demands in the hybrid scheme while 14 VMs in mobile dispatching.
+In the hybrid scheme, the number of served tasks triples with four more VMs per edge server.
+Eight VMs per server can meet all the UE demands in the hybrid scheme while 14 VMs in mobile dispatching.
 After that, fewer UAVs are needed because of the increased computation capacity of the fixed BSs.
 Thus, in the hybrid scheme, the number of tasks served by mobile edge servers decreases.